 Remind your children to drink throughout the day.
 If they’re actively engaged in physical activity, they should drink about every 20 minutes.
 A child weighing about 88 pounds should take in about 5 ounces of water or sports drink (not soda, juice, or other fruit drinks) at a time.
 Signs of dehydration include thirst, dizziness, dry mouth, irritability, lethargy, fatigue, dark yellow urine, sunken eyes, and lack of sweat, tears, or urine.

 6. Use sunscreen.

 Apply a water-resistant, broad-spectrum sunscreen of SPF 30 or greater 20–30 minutes before sun exposure, to allow for adequate absorption.
 Reapply it as needed, typically every 2 hours but sooner if swimming or sweating.
 For babies under 6 months old, hats and shade are the first defense against sun damage; otherwise, parents may apply a small dab of sunscreen to limited areas (for example, your baby’s face and the back of her hands).

 7. Be careful with insect repellents.

 Consumer Reports found that the most effective mosquito repellents were those with 15–30 percent DEET, 20 percent picaridin, or 30 percent oil of lemon eucalyptus (OLE).
-The Centers for Disease Control and Prevention (CDC) recommends not using repellents on babies younger than 2 months old and not using OLE on children under age 3.
+The Centers for Disease Control and Prevention (CDC) recommends not using repellents on babies younger than 2 months old and not using OLE on children under 3 years of age.
 Have children wash repellent off when they return indoors.